cs50u/yahtzee-game/README.md

 #### Description:
 ## Introduction

 This project is a web-based implementation of the classic Yahtzee dice game.
-Players can roll dice, calculate scores, and compete against each other in a simple and user-friendly interface.
+It is Yahtzee solitaire; solo-only.
+Players can roll dice, calculate scores, and try to get a high score.

 ## Features